Trolls (film): Plot

-The Trolls are small, colorful, perpetually-happy creatures who sing, dance, and hug all day.
-They are discovered by the gigantic, ugly, and miserable Bergens, who believe they can only feel happy by consuming a Troll.
-The Bergens imprison the Trolls in a caged tree, and eat them every year on a special occasion, Trollstice.
-On the year that Prince Gristle Jr., son of King Gristle Sr., is due to eat his first troll, the chef in charge of the ceremony discovers that the Trolls' leader, King Peppy, has taken his infant daughter, Princess Poppy, and his people and organized an escape.
-King Gristle Sr. banishes Chef, and she vows to find the trolls, while secretly plotting to overthrow the monarchy as revenge for her exile.
+Trolls are small, cute, colorful, perpetually happy creatures who like to sing, dance and hug all day.
+They are discovered by the Bergens, large, hideous and miserable creatures who believe they can only feel happy by consuming a Troll.
+The Bergens imprison the Trolls in a caged tree and eat them every year on a special occasion called "Trollstice".

+On the year that Bergen Prince Gristle, son of King Gristle Sr., is due to eat his first Troll, the chef in charge of the ceremony discovers that the Trolls, under the leadership of King Peppy, have managed to escape.
+King Gristle banishes Chef from Bergen Town, and she vows to find the Trolls, secretly plotting to overthrow the monarchy as revenge.

-Twenty years later, an adult Poppy organizes a gigantic party to celebrate the anniversary of the escape.
-A serious, grey, survivalist male troll named Branch warns that this could compromise their position, but everyone ignores him.
-His warnings come true when Chef follows the lights and noise and kidnaps Poppy's best friends, along with her love interest, a "zen" troll named Creek.
-While the rest cower in Branch's survival bunker, Poppy sets off alone to rescue her friends.
-She gets herself into several potentially deadly situations and is finally rescued by Branch, who thinks the quest is hopeless and reluctantly followed her to escape his crowded bunker.
+Twenty years later, Peppy's daughter Princess Poppy organizes a gigantic party to celebrate the anniversary of their escape.
+A serious, gray Troll named Branch warns that this could expose their home, but everyone ignores him.
+However, his forebodings are justified; Chef notices the party fireworks, follows them to Troll Village, and kidnaps Poppy's friends, including her secret crush, a "zen" Troll named Creek.
+While the rest of the Trolls take refuge in Branch's survival bunker despite his objections, Poppy sets off alone to rescue her friends.
+She gets herself into several potentially deadly situations and is finally rescued by Branch, who thinks her quest is hopeless and only followed her to escape his crowded bunker.

-Upon arrival in Bergen Town, Poppy and Branch see Gristle Jr. now king.
-Chef serves Creek to the King, who appears to eat him, but Poppy still holds out hope Creek is alive, and finds the rest of the trolls guarded by a young scullery maid named Bridget.
-Learning that Bridget is secretly in love with Gristle Jr., Poppy and the trolls agree to help her get a date in exchange for her help in ascertaining if Creek is alive.
-When Branch refuses to sing along with the rest in the ensuing musical number, he and Poppy argue, and he reveals that he has refused to sing ever since his singing drew the attention of Chef, who found his home and ate his grandmother when she tried to protect him.
-His color turned from blue to grey that day from the guilt.
+After arriving in Bergen Town, Poppy and Branch sneak into the castle of the new King, Gristle Jr. They witness Chef apparently feeding Creek to King Gristle, but Poppy still holds out hope that Creek is alive.
+They find the other captives being guarded by a young scullery maid named Bridget; after learning that Bridget is secretly in love with Gristle, Poppy and the Trolls agree to help her get a date with him in exchange for her help in ascertaining whether or not Creek is still alive.
+When Branch refuses to sing along with the others in the ensuing musical number, he and Poppy argue, and he reveals that he has refused to sing ever since Chef followed his singing to his home and took his grandmother away when he was a child in a past Trollstice.
+His bitterness at the event also caused his colors to fade into gray.
+Bridget, Poppy, and the other Trolls comfort Branch before setting out on their mission.